rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 Creating Tests/CipherKitTests/XCTestManifests.swift
 ```

 **TIP: Remember to name the folder accordingly as SPM will use the name of the folder as the actual package name when you don’t specify the name of the package manually.
-To manually specifcy the name of the package, use the `--name parameter`**
+To manually specify the name of the package, use the `--name parameter`**

 ### Types of packages

-By default SPM will initialize a static library package type when running the default initialize command.
+By default, SPM will initialize a static library package type when running the default initialize command.

 You can manually specify the type of package you’d like to create using the `--type` parameter.
 As of the time of writing this post the following types of packages are supported: